 This brand of laminate had a hook style connection for each sheet to attach to the last one (most do).
-So I would insert the next piece into the installed piece and then pushed it down and nailed in place.
+So I inserted the next piece into the installed piece and then pushed it down and nailed in place.

 We taught my mom how to use the nail gun while she was visiting!
 She was so proud of herself!

 Getting behind the toilet is hard.
 You can removed the toilet but we happened to come up with a different way.
-Mike attached a chunk of strips together and then shimmied them behind the toilet before install.
+Mike attached a chunk of strips together and then shimmied them down behind the toilet before install.
 This made it SO fast and and easy.

 He was pretty proud of himself 😂🙈.

 And there you have it!
 A super easy wall that you can wipe down fast.
 It adds a lot of character in this space and was fairly inexpensive.

-Here is a link to other wood wall posts I have done including shiplap and peel-n-stick!
+Here is a link to other wood wall posts I have done including shiplap and peel-n-stick wood planks!

 Let us know if you have any questions!
 Good luck!